psantalla/pablo-website-v2/content/doc-tutorials/wp-content-injection.md

 // Creates/updates FAQ posts with granular control
 // Usage: Configure $config, set active true, save, refresh admin, set active false
 //        Use page IDs in assignment for precision
+//        Use category slug or ID for taxonomy assignment
 //        Optional 'id' key in FAQ array forces update of specific post

 // WARNING: nuke_all requires active: true and DELETES ALL FAQ POSTS PERMANENTLY